vanthaiunghoa/CrumbAI/FRONTEND/crumbai/README.md

 ### Prerequisites

 You will need the following installed on your system:

-- git
+- Git: For cloning the repository and version control management.
+- MySQL: As the database for storing application data.
-- Node.js (LTS version)
+- Node.js (LTS version): JavaScript runtime needed to run the project.
-- npm
+- npm: Node Package Manager, for managing the project's dependencies.

 ### Installation